A Local's Take on Orchha: 10 Years Living Among the Ruins

 On Hidden Spots

-Where should tourists go that guidebooks don't mention?
+Where to go that the guidebooks skip

 On Living Here